Frequently Asked Questions

 At what point should a patient explore this option, and when is it too late?

 The great news is that our research shows that is never too late.
 Most chronic pain conditions slowly get worse over time, not better.
 For this reason, we encourage patients not to continue to suffer and come and have their problem treated to get them out of the suffering and pain.
 We have treated patients from 18 -102 years old and had the same great outcomes.
 Age does not seem to matter when it comes to stem cell therapy.

-What is the difference between Stem Cell Therapy and other treatments such as replacements, joint resurfacing, etc?
+What is the difference between Regenerative Medicine and other treatments such as replacements, joint resurfacing, etc?

-The biggest difference is that this treatment can be “curative” in nature.
+The biggest difference is that Regenerative Medicine can be “curative” in nature.
 Every other type of drug or treatment is “masking” the symptoms.
 The most obvious difference is safety of this treatment versus anything else.